-APPENDIX C: Procedures if an allegation is made against a schools staff member (including volunteers and trustees).
+APPENDIX C: Procedures if an allegation is made against a school's staff member (including supply staff, volunteers and Trustees).
+This should be linked to the Managing Allegation against staff policy which includes the process for dealing with low level concerns.